osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-This menu opens the [Development plugin settings](../plugins/development.md#plugin-settings), where you can configure the OsmAnd application for testing or try out new features.
+This menu opens the [OsmAnd development plugin settings](../plugins/development.md#plugin-settings), where you can configure the OsmAnd application for testing or try out new features.
 These settings are intended for developers and are not required for normal use of the application.

 :::note
 Changing the settings of the OsmAnd development plugin affects all profiles.